Overview

 Purpose

-index-generated.html is the main generated HTML entry point for the application.
+index-generated.html is the generated HTML file for the application.

 Description